 Private bookings only

 – Nelson Mandela’s day of release and first speech as a free man

 – the Langa Pass Museum

 – extraordinary stories of revolution in Cape Town, against apartheid and against colonial regimes

 – entrance fees

-- drop off at central accommodation
+– collection and drop off at accommodation, if centrally located

 – discretionary tips